SaadHaider708/react-vite-CC-Form/README.md

 I am open to any feedback, additional ideas.

-So lets go ahead and let me give you a breif overview about it.
+So let's go ahead and let me give you a brief overview about it.

 ## React-vite Credit Card Form
-I have deployed the app here so feel free to check it out: https://react-vite-cc-form.netlify.app/
+I have deployed the app here, feel free to check it out: https://react-vite-cc-form.netlify.app/

-If for some reason the link dosn't work for some reason then shoot me an email which I will link at the end of thi readme.
+If the link dosn't work for some reason then shoot me an email which I will link at the end of this document.

 ## What is it?

 An application that allows users to enter their credit or debit card details through a user-friendly and responsive interface.
-The app includes 5 input fields which offer validation, and upon entering the card details, a beautiful card UI is displayed, filling in the corresponding data for each input field.
+The app includes 5 input fields which offer validation, and upon entering the card details, an attractive card UI is displayed, filling in the corresponding data for each input field.

 #### Features